Chillar Party: Plot

-With more efforts gone in vain, the kids finally organize a march across the streets purely in underwears.
+With more efforts gone in vain, the kids finally organize a march across the streets purely in underwear.
 This gains them enough traction to pull 10 more votes.
-With more hard work and awareness they manage to get another 10 votes counting a total of 30 votes.
+With more hard work and awareness, they manage to get another 10 votes, counting a total of 30 votes.
 With only a day left for the deadline as declared by Bhide, they approach secretary L.N.
 Tandon, who is close to Bhide and has resented the kids all this while.
-Whilst all this chaos is going on, a TV channel invites Bhide and the kids for face-off.
-Seeing this as their last chance, they attend the interview which is being telecast across India.
+While all this chaos is going on, a TV channel invites Bhide and the kids for face-off.
+Seeing this as their last chance, they attend the interview, which is being telecast across India.
 Knowing that that is the last day and dog catchers are after Bhidu, they pray hard to save him.

-During the interview they are constantly mocked by Bhide who questions their education and upbringing, but it soon takes a turn and culminates in the kids answering Bhide back with their moral education responses.
+During the interview, they are constantly mocked by Bhide, who questions their education and upbringing, but it soon takes a turn and culminates in the kids answering Bhide back with their moral education responses.
 Having won, the kids plead to leave after a moving speech by Fatka, and the interviewers agree.
 When they reach the society, they are disheartened as there is no sight of Bhidu.
-Suddenly, Bhidu comes jumping in, wearing a collar reading "Bhidu- Chandan Nagar Society".
-While they are happy seeing Baidu, they realize Tandon changed his mind after the face-off; he too is happy and seen cheering for them.
+Suddenly, Bhidu comes jumping in, wearing a collar reading "Bhidu-Chandan Nagar Society."
+While they are happy seeing Bhidu, they realize Tandon changed his mind after the face-off; he too is happy and seen cheering for them.